PLAY THERAPY & PARENTING SUPPORT

 PLAY THERAPY

-Child-centered play therapy draws upon their innate interests and capacities and moving at a pace that is right for them.
-With therapeutic support, children work through challenges, learn tolerate strong emotions, improve self-esteem and build a strong foundation for future growth and well-being.
+Child-centered play therapy draws upon children’s innate interests and capacities, moving at the pace that is right for them.
+With therapeutic support, children work through challenges, learn to tolerate strong emotions, improve self-esteem and build a strong foundation for future growth and well-being.

-Your child may benefit from child therapy if you have:
+Your child may benefit from child therapy if:

-A recommendation from a teacher, pediatrician, or other professional
+A recommendation or referral from a teacher, pediatrician, or other professional

 Your child has asked for a therapist or “someone to talk to”